5 tips for managing workplace change

 1 Investec Click & Invest survey, November 2017

-Change can even trigger some of the feelings associated with bereavement.
-After all, change is a loss of sorts as we mourn what was and learn to accept what will be.
+When the effect of change becomes overwhelming, it can trigger some of the feelings associated with bereavement.
+After all, change is a loss of sorts, as we mourn what was and learn to accept what will be.
 The Change Curve is a model that describes this, based on research into the grieving process by psychologist Elisabeth Kubler-Ross in the 1960s.

 Given the effects change can have, the importance of adaptation is clear.
 This is known as resilience.
 But how do you do that?